Kangana meets Javadekar and discusses discrimination against foreigners in Bollywood | ExBulletin

-New Delhi: Bollywood actor Kangana Ranaut met with Minister of Information and Broadcasting Prakash Javadekar on Wednesday after the filming of his upcoming film “Tejas” in the nation’s capital and raised the issue of “discrimination” at against artists outside the film industry.
+New Delhi [India], March 10 (ANI): Bollywood actor Kangana Ranaut met with Minister of Information and Broadcasting Prakash Javadekar on Wednesday after his upcoming film ‘Tejas’ was filmed in the nation’s capital and raised the issue of “discrimination” against artists outside the film industry.

+The ‘Queen’ actor took her official social media handles and shared a photo in which she is seen presenting flowers to the Minister.

 Kangana would play the role of an IAF pilot in “Tejas”.
 The IAF was the first of the country’s armed forces to induct women into combat roles in 2016.
 The film is based on this landmark event.